zavdimka/fortune-controls/README.md

 Now board have it's one bootloader and starts blink green led.

 **Flash main application**
-Run python flasher.py R COM5  ..\..\firmware\app\main.hex
+Run `python flasher.py R COM5  ..\..\firmware\app\main.hex`
-Replace COM5 to you serial interface, in Linux use all path like \dev\ttyUSB1
+Replace COM5 to you serial interface, in linux use all path like \dev\ttyUSB1

-If it's all OK, at power on green led starts blink for 2 seconds, then weakly glow - It't ready to work.
+If it's all ok, at poweron green led starts blink for 2 seconts, then weakly glow - It't redy to work.

 **Known problems**
-Change boundrate and modbus id only from ModBusBootLoader class l.write_id_speed(2,10) - set id to 2 and boundrate to 115200
+Change boundrate and modbus id only from `l = ModBusBootLoader()` class `l.write_id_speed(2,10)` - set id to 2 and boundrate to 115200